-The southern tip of Taiwan is the traditional territory of the Páiwān 排灣, one of the major tribes of Taiwanese aborigines, nowadays known in Chinese as Yuánzhùmín 原住民 (literally: “original people”).
+The southern tip of Taiwan is the traditional territory of the Páiwān 排灣, one of the major tribes of Taiwanese indigenous people.
 In Qing dynasty times most Paiwan lived beyond the Tǔniú Boundary Line 土牛界線 that divided lands settled by Chinese immigrants from those of the highland tribes (Chinese: Gāoshānzú 高山族).
 Manzhou in the 19th century, like much of the rest of the Hengchun Peninsula 恆春半島, was the domain of a confederation of eighteen tribes known as the Seqalu 斯卡羅.
 One of these tribes came into conflict with the Americans in an event known as the Rover Incident in 1867.
 After an ill-advised and unsuccessful punitive mission was mounted that same year an American diplomat, Charles Le Gendre, ventured into Manzhou to meet with Tauketok 卓杞篤, chief of the Seqalu, at Sabaree (now Yǒngjìng Village 永靖村, which I had unknowingly cycled through the previous evening).
 There a treaty was signed to ensure the safe passage of shipwrecked sailors.
-Back in those days Manzhou was known by its aboriginal name, Manutsuru, and a Taiwanese Hokkein transliteration, Báng-sut 蚊蟀.
-It was never far from my mind that I would spend the entire day in aboriginal lands.
+Back in those days Manzhou was known by its indigenous name, Manutsuru, and a Taiwanese Hokkein transliteration, Báng-sut 蚊蟀 (sometimes simply Bangsut).
+It was never far from my mind that I would spend the entire day in indigenous lands.

 After a quick tour of Manzhou I stopped in at the 7-Eleven to pick up supplies for the day’s journey, mostly water and a few sports drinks.
 I knew from my previous tour through the area that it was the last modern convenience store before arriving in Taitung 台東.
 This is remarkable given how ubiquitous convenience stores are in Taiwan.
 While there are other places to procure water (particularly police stations in the small villages along the way) the lack of air-conditioned rest stops would prove to be a major challenge for me on such a sweltering hot day in early June.